eng3844f17/eng3844f17.github.io/_projects/p4-html-css.md

 ## General process

-1. Take your wireframe drawings and consider changes.
-2. Learn how to use the Github App.
+1. Learn how to set up and use a web-writing environment.
-3. Learn about and apply basic architectural and folder-naming and file-naming conventions for a single-page website.
+2. Learn about and apply basic architectural and folder-naming and file-naming conventions for a single-page website.
-4. Learn about and apply basic HTML <code>&lt;head&gt;</code> elements, and the <code>&lt;body&gt;</code>, its block and inline elements, and their <code>display</code> properties and behaviors.
+3. Learn about and apply basic HTML <code>&lt;head&gt;</code> elements, and the <code>&lt;body&gt;</code>, its block and inline elements, and their <code>display</code> properties and behaviors.
-5. Learn about and apply basic CSS element selection and styling &amp; the CSS <code>Grid</code> display.
+4. Learn about and apply basic CSS element selection and styling &amp; the CSS <code>Grid</code> display.
-6. Develop and refine your data-story narrative content.
+5. Develop and refine your data-story narrative content.

 ## Rubric